syncfusion-content/blazor-docs/blazor/datagrid/data-binding.md

 }
 ```

-## Performing DataGrid operations in server side

-You can get the data from a database and bind it to the DataGrid using the WepAPI service.
-This can be achieved by the WebApiAdaptor adaptor of SfDataManager.
-The DataGrid operations (sorting, filtering, paging, and searching) performed on the server side using "Request.Query" from the Get method of the controller class.
-This "Request.Query" contains all the required parameters for performing server-side operations such as paging, sorting, and filtering.
+## Perform data operation in WebAPI service

+While using the WebAPI adaptor type in the SfDataManager component, queries will be generated for data operations to be sent to the server side as query strings, and based on these query string values, actions(filtering, sorting, paging, etc.) will be performed on the server side.

+Requests sent to the server can be retrieved using "Request.Query", and these values can be differentiated as below. create a table or points using $skip, $top, $filter, $search , $sort along with the explanation.

-In the following sample, paging, filtering, and sorting operations performed at the server side.
+Using the above querystring keys, you can get the corresponding values and perform the required actions.
+In the following sample, simple filtering, sorting, and paging operations are demonstrated.

 ```cshtml
 @using Grid_WebAPI.Data